lorchrob/Goblin/README.md

 See the files within [the `doc` directory](https://github.com/lorchrob/Goblin/blob/master/doc).
 In particular, we have a [Goblin tutorial](https://github.com/lorchrob/Goblin/blob/master/doc/tutorial.md) and [an additional file describing Goblin syntax](https://github.com/lorchrob/Goblin/blob/master/doc/syntax.md).

+### Feedback, questions, bug reports

+Do not hesitate to reach out to me at `robert-lorch@uiowa.edu` with any feedback, questions, or concerns.
+Goblin is a work in progress, so I appreciate bug reports (include the input file and all the command-line options used).
+Also, I am happy to assist with any questions regarding how to specify a certain input format in Goblin, or how to integrate Goblin into your fuzzing workflow.

 ### Citing Goblin

 Details to come :)